From Running To Triathlon: 7 Helpful Tips On How To Make The Transition

 Because the Olympic distance triathlon simply doubles the distance of each leg, the same relative proportions remain.
 The longer triathlons hold similar skewed equivalencies with each discipline.

-Since most of the race time is spent on the bike, most of the training time should be spent on the bike.
+Since most of the race time is spent on the bike, most of the training session time should be spent on the bike.

 One of the benefits of transitioning from running to triathlon is that running has helped you build up your cardiovascular fitness and leg strength, both of which are the bread and butter of cycling needs.